aws/aws-eks-best-practices/content/reliability.md

 * Automatic recovery from failure
 * Horizontal scaling to increase aggregate system availability
 * Automatic scaling
-* Automating changes
+* Automatic changes
-* Recovery mechanism(s)

 To achieve reliability, a system must have a well-planned foundation and monitoring in place, with mechanisms for handling changes in demand or requirements.
 The system should be designed to detect failure and automatically heal itself.

 ## Best Practices
 ### Reliability of EKS Clusters
 Amazon EKS provides a highly-available control plane that runs across multiple availability zones in AWS Region.
 EKS automatically manages the availability and scalability of the Kubernetes API servers and the etcd persistence layer for each cluster.
 Amazon EKS runs the Kubernetes control plane across three Availability Zones in order to ensure high availability, and it automatically detects and replaces unhealthy masters.
 Hence, reliability of an EKS cluster is not a customer responsibility, it is already built-in.

 ### Understanding service limits
 AWS sets service limits (an upper limit on the number of each resource your team can request) to protect you from accidentally over-provisioning resources.
 [Amazon EKS Service Quotas](https://docs.aws.amazon.com/eks/latest/userguide/service-quotas.html) lists the service limits.
 There are two types of limits, soft limits, that can be changed with proper justification via a support ticket.
 Hard limits cannot be changed.
 Because of this, you should carefully architect your applications keeping these limits in mind.
 Consider reviewing these service limits periodically and apply them during your application design.

 Besides the limits from orchestration engines, there are limits in other AWS services, such as Elastic Load Balancing (ELB) and Amazon VPC, that may affect your application performance.
 More about EC2 limits here: [EC2 service limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).